H.R. 7136: Special Operator Protection Act of 2026

 Special operations forces members

-Federal law enforcement officers assigned or attached to, or performing duty with, special operations forces would also be covered, giving them access to the bill’s criminal protections if their information is exposed.
+Federal law enforcement officers assigned, attached to, or performing duty with special operations forces are also covered if their information is exposed.

 Who is affected by H.R.
 7136?